potatofrank/INFO30005_2020/README.md

 # info30005 project2 API server + front end

 **Login:**
 The current log in function requires a username and a password.
 There's currently no sign up funcion implemented, thus we only use an admin account to log in.
 The details of the admin account are hard coded inside the "login.js" file.
-To log in, enter the username: admin <br />
+To log in, enter the <br /> username: admin <br />
 password: admin <br />

 **Data Filling:**